 They are a form of investment called Community Shares.
 Such shares are ideally suited to the funding of community assets like our village shop.
-In our case the shares in Houghton & Wyton Community Shop Ltd which will be run as a Community Benefit Society (No 7390), and is registered with the Financial Conduct Authority.
+In our case the shares in Houghton & Wyton Community Shop Ltd which is run as a Community Benefit Society (No 7390), and is registered with the Financial Conduct Authority.

 What can investors expect?

 Every investor will be a part owner of Houghton & Wyton Community Shop Ltd.

 Importantly, each has a voting right to influence the decision making as to how the shop is run.

 Under the laws governing a Community Benefit Society like ours, everyone has just one vote regardless of how much anyone invests.
 The aim here is to reinforce the ethos that all investors are equal and share the desire to see our community shop prosper regardless of how much any individual can afford to invest.